QuanVT29/aws-eks-devsecops-todo-app/README.md

 # 🚀 Cloud-Native DevSecOps Todo Application on AWS EKS

-This project demonstrates the design, deployment, and automation of a cloud-native, DevSecOps-aligned MERN Stack web application deployed on AWS EKS (Elastic Kubernetes Service).
-The entire infrastructure is managed as code (IaC) via Terraform and orchestrated using automated GitHub Actions CI/CD pipelines integrated with automated security scanning tools.
+This project demonstrates the design, deployment, and automation of a production-grade, DevSecOps-aligned full-stack web application hosted on AWS EKS (Elastic Kubernetes Service).
+The entire infrastructure is provisioned as code (IaC) using Terraform, automated via GitHub Actions CI/CD pipelines with automated Shift-Left security scanners (Checkov, SonarQube, npm audit, Trivy), and continuously monitored using kube-prometheus-stack (Prometheus & Grafana).

 ---